 Obtaining a retail cannabis license in Illinois, or any other state can be incredibly difficult and costly.
 The Illinois Department of Financial and Professional Regulation (DFPR) is tasked with cannabis licensing in Illinois.
 There are strict requirements for prospective dispensary owners.

 Annual permit renewal costs $30,000.
 You are also required to prove $50,000 in escrow and demonstrate adequate capitalization.
-Note that there are other extra fees associated with operating a cannabis dispensary.
+Note that there are many other extra fees associated with operating a dispensary.

 - Security and record-keeping

 - Business plan, financials, floor plan and operations plan

 It is worth noting that you will spend considerable resources on regulation compliance, and you need to plan ahead for this. medical cannabis card consume cannabis pre rolled